 You can actually taste the difference between Madagascar and Brazil—or even between beans grown on different farms on the same Caribbean island.
 But this wild landscape of flavor gets processed away by most chocolate manufacturers, who start with mechanically separated roasted cacao solids instead of raw beans.

 Besides our simpler, healthier ingredients, our focus on simpler processes means our beans are never roasted.
-Since we do all the manufacturing ourselves in small batches, we can ensure that no soy, dairy or nuts ever come in contact with our stone grinders.
+Since we do all the manufacturing ourselves in small batches, we can ensure that no soy, dairy, gluten or nuts ever come in contact with our stone grinders.

 Discover the Raaka difference.
 Try our virgin chocolate today.

 1. The largest industry trade group began lobbying the US FDA in 2007 to permit the substitution of vegetable oil for cacao butter.
 Currently, chocolate bars must contain some cacao fat to be considered chocolate.